nitindhar7/pycrawler/README.markdown

 7.  cis.poly.edu/poly.jpg
 8.  index.html
 9.  *.php/*.asp/*.cgi
+10. ../products

 URL Uniqueness
 --------------
 To save space, Pycrawler removes duplicate links from being parsed or saved.
 The redirection url and the originally received URLs are compared to the internal storage structure to prevent duplication.
-If the redirection url cannot be retrieved, the original URL is stored.
+If the redirection url cannot be retrieved, the original
+URL is stored.

 Server Requests
 ---------------
 Pycrawler handles I/O socket exceptions when opening a page that was requested.
 The error is handled on the microlevel and no delegation occurs.
 This helps speed up the process of crawling/requesting the next page.
+HTML parsing errors are handled by skipping that page.

+Pages that require authentication are dealt with via a custom url opener class, which is a child class of the 'FancyURLOpener' class from the 'urllib' package.
+When such an error occurs, Pycrawler returns nothing so that the page is skipped.

 Data
 ----